How to Configure Unattended Upgrades on Debian 12/11/10

 Debug

-This option determines whether to output debug information during upgrades.
-By default, this option is disabled.
-To enable debug output, set the value to “true” as illustrated in the example below:
+Use this option to decide if you want the system to display debug information during upgrades.
+By default, the system doesn’t activate this option.
+To turn on debug output, change the value to “true”, as shown in the example below:

 Unattended-Upgrade::Debug "true";